DirtyStreetCoder/ExportMermaid2File/README.md

 ````

 ### Notes
-- The exported file will be saved in the same directory as your Markdown file
+- The exported file will be saved in the same directory as your Markdown file (unless outputDirectory is set)
 - If a file with the same name exists, it will be overwritten
 - The extension requires Node.js and npm to be installed on your system
 - For PNG exports, consider using `pngScale` > 1 for high-DPI displays
+- For PDF exports, Google Chrome or Microsoft Edge must be installed
+- PDF export maintains perfect scaling and vector quality

 ## Extension Settings